Good Therapy Australia

 Monday - Friday.

-Fees
+Fees & Insurance

 Payment Options

-10 Questions with Tanya Robinson
+A conversation with Tanya Robinson

 • My experiences and childhood in Africa shaped my passion to help others and to work in the helping profession.
 I am an African-Australian mental health entrepreneurial woman.
-I aspire to take on every day with Passion, focussing on how to facilitate a sense of humble Humanity amongst people, and provide a sense of heritage in teaching “Ubuntu” (A person is a person through other people.
+I aspire to take on every day with Passion, focussing on how to facilitate a sense of humble Humanity amongst people, and provide a sense of heritage in teaching Ubuntu (A person is a person through other people.
 I am because you are.)
 I promote a message of empowerment to promote dignity.

 I have worked in some of the most perilous communities in Africa, managed soup kitchen projects for violated children and the homeless; led rehabilitative group work projects with sex and murder offenders in Maximum Facilities; written about forensic psychopathology within a criminal world; facilitated activist projects on counteracting gender-based violence projects for sex workers; developed preventative programs assisting women in communities against unconsummated marriages and female genital mutilation; directed gender-based violence and sex-trafficking advocacy work projects in vulnerable communities; lead research projects speaking to the topic of violent crimes committed against children, tackling hard topics such as child organ transportation, child brides, female and male circumcisions and gender-based violence practices.